Hunter19823/Pathfinder-2e-Thieving-Waters-Campaign/Campaign Characters/Wavesong.md

 ## Background
 - **Background Story:**
-  - [[Wavesong]] spends most of their time secluded in a cave deep underwater, hidden in a lake.
+  - [[Campaign Characters/Wavesong]] spends most of their time secluded in a cave deep underwater, hidden in a lake.
 This self-imposed isolation allows them to study different medicines and natural phenomena.
-  - [[Wavesong]]’s attachment to the lake comes from their parents, who entrusted them with the lake’s upkeep from a young age.
-The lake represents both a home and a sanctuary for [[Wavesong]].
+  - [[Campaign Characters/Wavesong]]’s attachment to the lake comes from their parents, who entrusted them with the lake’s upkeep from a young age.
+The lake represents both a home and a sanctuary for [[Campaign Characters/Wavesong]].
   - Occasionally, Wavesong takes jobs on the surface that align with their interests but prefers to remain in studies.

 ## Abilities